orca-group/pulsar/README.md

 ## 👥 Contributors

-Pulsar development is lead by [Luke Whrit](https://github.com/lukewhrit), other team members, and various contributors from the open source community.
+Pulsar development is lead by [Ava Whrit](https://github.com/avaaxcx), other team members, and various contributors from the open source community.

 Here's a list of notable contributors to Pulsar:

-* [Luke Whrit <lukewhrit@pm.me>](https://github.com/lukewhrit) - Primary developer and maintainer.
+* [Ava Whrit <lukewhrit@pm.me>](https://github.com/avaaxcx) - Primary developer and maintainer.

 ## 👮 Vulnerabilities